anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The Registrar-Agent MUST begin the sequence of exchanges by sending the Pledge Voucher-Request Trigger (tPVR).
 This assumes that the Registrar-Agent has already discovered the pledge, for instance as described in {{discovery_uc2_ppa}} based on DNS-SD or similar.

-Optionally, TLS MAY be used to provide transport security, e.g., privacy and peer authentication, for the exchange between the Registrar-Agent and the pledge (see {{pledgehttps}}).
+TLS MAY be used to provide transport security, e.g., privacy and peer authentication, for the exchange between the Registrar-Agent and the pledge (see {{pledgehttps}}).

 {{exchangesfig_uc2_1}} shows the acquisition of the Pledge Voucher-Request (PVR) and the following subsections describe the corresponding artifacts.